iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 ### 1. Generate dashboard credentials

-To access your IOTA-Core dashboard, a set of credentials need to be configured.
+To access your IOTA-Core dashboard, you need to configure credentials.
 Run the following command to generate a password hash and salt for the dashboard:

 ```sh